dkalpakchi/SweQUAD-MC/README.md

 # SweQUAD-MC
 The official repository for SweQUAD-MC dataset - the first Swedish dataset of multiple-choice questions (MCQs) for reading comprehension.
 The repository also contains the original implementation of our distractor generation models, described in the paper "BERT-based distractor generation for Swedish reading comprehension questions using a small-scale dataset".

-**NOTE** that the code is distributed under the MIT license, but the data is distributed under the Creative Commons Attribution 4.0 International license.
-Both of these licenses are simple and permissive subject to the preservation of the copyright, but will otherwise give you a lot of freedom.
+**NOTE**: the code is distributed under the MIT license, but the data is distributed under the Creative Commons Attribution 4.0 International license.
+Both of these licenses are simple and permissive, subject to the preservation of the copyright, but will otherwise give you a lot of freedom.

 ## Information about SweQUAD-MC
 The original split into training, development and test sets is available in the `data` folder.
 Descriptive statistics of all splits can be found in the original paper.
 Each set is a JSON file with each MCQ having the following format (note that the ``context`` is truncated only for presentation purposes):